-Online Tests/Exams - general:
+Tests/Exams - general:

-- Tests will be "open book"; you may consult the course textbook, power point slides, your own lecture notes and the eClass website for the course during a test. - Tests are strictly individual exercises.
-Communication of any kind with any person other than the course director (to ask questions via email) during a test is prohibited and will be treated as academic misconduct. - Consulting websites other than the course website during a test is prohibited and will be treated as academic misconduct. - The final exam may be conducted with the aid of an online proctoring service.
+- Tests will be "open book"; you may consult the course textbook (printouts or hardcopy) and your own printed (paper) notes during a test. - Electronic devices other than a scientific calculator are prohibited. - Tests are strictly individual exercises.
+Communication of any kind with any person other than the course director during a test is prohibited and will be treated as academic misconduct.